 And, hot wire foam tools don’t get easier and simpler than this.
 Plug in the “foam cutter pen”, switch it on, and wait for the heat.

 Once the cutter is hot, operate the hot wire like you would a regular knife.
 The cutter will melt foam as it cuts leaving behind a smooth edge.
 It works quickly.
+For those looking to quickly render a terrain landscape for their RPG campaign, this is a practical tool.
+For war gamers, use this to make hills, trenches or other terrain features for your miniature tabletop encounters.

 This is perfect for polystyrene foam cutting (best on EPS foam).